 - Changing personality traits: Your loved one may also exhibit personality changes if they have dementia.
 These personality changes may be more noticeable in new, overly stimulating situations or environments.
 For example, your loved one may seem more grouchy or confrontational in an environment that they find challenging.

-Is this dementia?
+IS IT THE RIGHT TIME FOR MEMORY CARE?
 Learn more about the changes you’re noticing and determine your next steps with our free assessment.

 5. Is it still safe for them to drive?